imagineeeinc/Amethyst/README.md

 To run the standalone bot, run: `npm run bot`

 To deploy commands and run the bot in one command, run: `npm start`

+### Deploying Using Docker
+There is a Docker file provided, so just build the image and run the container in the root of the project, provide ENV Variables(or use the [env alternative](#env-alternative)) and it should work.

 ## License
 This bot is under [TCI](https://github.com/imagineeeinc/Amethyst/blob/main/LICENSE) License.